huyvohcmc/dotfiles/README.md

 1. Clone the repository
 2. Ensure `nodejs` >= 8.4, `ttfautohint` and `otfcc` are installed
 3. Install necessary libs by `npm install`
-4. `npm run build -- contents::iosevka`
-5. `npm run build -- contents::iosevka-term` (for term version)
+4. `npm run build -- contents::iosevka` (or `npm run build -- contents::iosevka-term` for term version)

 Visit Iosevka's main repo for more build instructions.